neenhouse/version-shared-discrepancy/README.md

-# Version Shared Discrepency Example
+# Version Shared Discrepancy Example

 This example demos a difference in behavior in federated apps when a host application does not consume an exported module from a remote and instead only configures shared modules.